Listen to this morning’s Scripture song – Joshua 1:8

 “The LORD hath taken away thy judgments, he hath cast out thine enemy: the king of Israel, even the LORD, is in the midst of thee: thou shalt not see evil any more.”
 (Zephaniah 3:15)

 If I understand this verse correctly, it appears that Zephaniah is looking forward to the Millennial Kingdom of Christ on earth.
 It would seem that this will be the only time that all of the things mentioned in the context could take place.
-In the first two chapters Zephaniah wrote of judgment which has already come and is still coming, but the future holds a time for Israel when they will be reconciled completely with God; and God will once again be pouring out His blessings upon them; and will remove all of there enemies from the land.
+In the first two chapters Zephaniah wrote of judgment which has already come and is still coming, but the future holds a time for Israel when they will be reconciled completely with God and God will once again be pouring out His blessings upon them, and will remove all of their enemies from the land.

 My thought this morning, however, is how this verse, though directly dealing with Israel, applies perfectly to the Christian today.
 The Christian already has today what He is going to give Israel in the future.
 First, it says “The LORD hath taken away thy judgments”.
 How wonderful it is to know that the penalty for sin is gone.
 I will not be judged for my sin.
 I used to hear preachers say that when I stand before God, He is going to show a video of every bad thing that I have ever done.
 Not true.
 Jesus paid for all of my sins at Calvary and they are all under the blood.
 My record is clean because of what Jesus did for me at Calvary.
 My sins are gone!
 Praise God!!!